X16Community/x16-docs/X16 Reference - 09 - Sound Programming.md

 ### Audio API routines

-For the audio chips, some of the documentation uses the words *channel* and *voice* interchangably.
+For the audio chips, some of the documentation uses the words *channel* and *voice* interchangeably.
 This table of API routines uses *channel* for the 8 on the YM2151, and *voice* for the 16 on the PSG.

 | Label | Address | Class | Description | Inputs | Returns | Preserves |
 |-|-|-|-|-|-|-|